abraithwaite/jeff/README.md

 ## Limitations

-At this time, this library does not implement arbitrary key/value storage.

 Also excluded from this library are flash sessions.
 While useful, this is not a concern for this library.

-For either of these features, please see one of the libraries below.
+If you need this feature, please see one of the libraries below.

+### Race Conditions

+There is a race conditions inherant in how this library handles expiration and deletion of sessions.
+Because sessions are stored as a list for each user, to add, delete, or prune sessions, it's required to do a read, modify, write without any kind of transaction.
+That means that it's possible, for example, for a new session to be wiped out if it's created between reading and writing in another concurrent read-modify-write operation, or for a session which was meant to be cleared, didn't get cleared because the clear was issued during another processes' modify step in the read-modify-write cycle.

+In practice, this should be quite rare but for people considering this for short-lived sessions with high numbers of concurrent sessions per user, you might want to reconsider.

 ## Alternatives